 In terms of the volume of published scientific articles per inhabitant, Switzerland tops rankings in international comparison.
 In addition, Swiss research publications receive above-average recognition within the international research community.
 Participation to date in the EU’s competitive framework research programmes has also been successful.
 Swiss researchers excel both in terms of the success rate of submitted bids and the amount of secured funding.

-Have a look at the recognised and accredited Swiss Higher Education Institutions.
+- Recognised and accredited Swiss Higher Education Institutions

 The traditional distribution of private and public sector roles has meant that fundamental research has mainly been the preserve of federal institutes of technology and cantonal universities.
 In contrast, applied research and the development of research findings into marketable innovations have mainly been driven by the private sector and the universities of applied sciences.

 Public expenditure for research is mainly the result of personal initiatives on the part of researchers.
 Research funding is awarded on a competitive basis, according to qualitative assessment criteria.

 The Confederation is responsible for providing research funding through two federal agencies: the Swiss National Science Foundation (SNSF) and Innosuisse - the Swiss Innovation Agency.
 The Confederation also provides funding to the institutions and research institutes within the ETH Domain as well as to thirty non-university research infrastructures.
 For their part, the cantons are responsible for managing and co-funding cantonal universities and universities of applied sciences and arts.